-An employee will lose his/her seniority if he/she has been laid off and is recalled to work but fails to report for work within ten (10) working days from the date of receiving notification of such vacancy by registered mail at his/her last known address.
-To protect his/her seniority, it is the employee's responsibility to keep the WSF HR Office informed of his/her current address and telephone number on forms provided by WSF.
+An employee will lose their seniority if the employee has been laid off and is recalled to work but fails to report for work within ten (10) working days from the date of receiving notification of such vacancy by registered mail at their last known address.
+To protect their seniority, it is the employee's responsibility to keep the WSF HR Office informed of their current address and telephone number on forms provided by WSF.